lanl/singularity-eos/joss-paper/paper.md

 ## Performance-portable polymorphism

-Accelerators provide new challenges to standard object-oriented programming.
+Accelerators present new challenges to standard object-oriented programming.
 In particular, not all compiler stacks (such as Sycl [@SYCL] or OpenMP Target Offload [@chandra2001parallel]) support relocatable device code, which is required for standard C++